alliander-opensource/rcdt_robotics/docs/content/system.md

 ### Modular Configuration

 Each platform class will be initialized by at least defining the specific **platform** type.
 For example, for a camera we support the types *realsense* or *Zed*, related to the different camera types we support.
 Furthermore we need to specify the **position** of the platform.
+Optionally, we can also specify an **orientation** as `[roll, pitch, yaw]` in degrees.
 Next, we can choose to pass a desired **namespace** for the platform, but when not given, a unique namespace will be defined automatically.
 Finally, we can pass another created platform as a **parent**, where our system will automatically make the required links to combine the two platforms.
 Some platforms have additional parameters the can be used during initialization.
 For example: we can define whether we like to use MoveIt or Navigation for an arm or a vehicle respectively.

 ### Nodes Started